nats-io/nats-server/doc/adr/0001-jetstream-json-api-design.md

 All Admin APIs that today accept `nil` body should also accept an empty JSON document as request body.

+Any API that responds with JSON should also accept JSON, for example to delete a message by sequence we accept `10` as body today, this would need to become `{"seq": 10}` or similar.

 #### Responses

 All responses will be JSON objects, a few examples will describe it best.
 Any error that happens has to be